British body bans Dakota Fanning fashion ad

 Coty UK told the ASA that the advertisement appeared in fashion magazines which targeted people over 25 years of age.

-Child star Fanning has starred alongside some of Hollywood's biggest names, including Tom Cruise in "War of the Worlds" and Denzel Washington in "Man on Fire".
-(Reporting by Mike Collett-White; London newsroom: tel +44 7990 560 229)
+Child star Fanning has starred alongside some of Hollywood's biggest names, including Tom Cruise in "War of the Worlds" and Denzel Washington in "Man on Fire."